ssecv/CoLA/README.md

-# CoLA: Conditional Dropout and Language-driven Robust Dual-modal Salient Object Detection
+# [ECCV 2024] CoLA: Conditional Dropout and Language-driven Robust Dual-modal Salient Object Detection
 This repository hosts the code of the research presented in "CoLA: Conditional Dropout and Language-driven Robust Dual-modal Salient Object Detection".
 We provide both **PyTorch** and **MindSpore** versions of the code.

 ![intro](img/model.png)